- Understanding what your bank needs in the application process ahead of time can make the overall process easier to

 - Term: A business loan’s term is the length of time you have to pay the loan off.
 Like the loan rate, you generally want a shorter loan term if you can afford the payments.
 The longer your rate is, the more interest you will pay over time and the more your loan will cost overall.

 - Banking relationship: To be considered for a bank business loan, many institutions require that you have an existing relationship with them first.
 If this is not the case, you’ll need to open an account with a bank and establish a working relationship with it over time.

-Key takeaway: Carefully consider the type of loan your business will need, along with the type of agreement you will have to enter once approved.
+Key takeaway: Carefully consider the type of loan your business will need and the type of agreement you will have to enter once approved.

 What do banks look for in a business loan application?

-When applying for a business loan, it's imperative that you keep a bank's requirements in mind.
+When applying for a business loan, it’s imperative that you keep a bank’s requirements in mind.
 Each bank has its own loan application forms.
 Many institutions offer their applications online, though some still require you to fill out a paper form.
-Based on the loan amount and the kind of loan you're seeking, the bank may have a preferred method of applying.
+The bank may have a preferred method of applying based on the loan amount and the kind of loan you’re seeking.

 In addition to how a bank prefers to receive a loan application, you should also consider the prerequisites that a bank needs in order to be considered for approval.
-There are many factors that go into a potential approval, so prior to applying, be sure to check on the following:
+Many factors go into a potential approval, so prior to applying, be sure to check on the following: